DenaJGibbon/Workflow-for-automated-detection-and-classification-gibbon-calls/README.md

 cite this publication if using or reproducing any of the code or figures included here.

-Clink, D. J., Comella, I.A.\*, Ahmad, A.H. & H. Klinck.
+Clink, D. J., Kier, I.A.\*, Ahmad, A.H. & H. Klinck.
 (2023).
-A
+A workflow
-workflow for the automated detection and classification of female gibbon calls from long-term acoustic recordings.
+for the automated detection and classification of female gibbon calls from long-term acoustic recordings.
 Frontiers in Ecology and Evolution.
 11:1071640. doi: 10.3389/fevo.2023.1071640

 ### Part 1.
 Random iterations